avrgsec/detection-lab/src/content/blog/stepping-into-the-shoes-of-the-attacker.md

 You don’t have to start on the red side to think like an attacker — you just need to start paying attention to the why behind the blue side.

-In the next post, we'll dive into some basic technical details behind what an attack looks like from both perspectives, to give you an understanding as to what to look for, and also, how to emulate it yourself in your own environment!
+In the next post, we'll dive into some basic technical details behind what an attack looks like from both perspectives, to give you an understanding as to what to look for, and also, how to emulate it yourself in your own environment.